 Along with making provisions for the care of children, the division of assets is often a focal point in divorce cases.
 When one spouse is the beneficiary of a trust, there may be a question of how any assets they’re entitled to inherit should be treated.

 The answer typically depends on state law and how the trust is structured.
-In community property states, for example, trust assets that a beneficiary spouse is entitled to receive can be considered the separate property of that spouse even when a distribution occurs during the marriage.
+In community property states, trust assets designated for a beneficiary spouse are generally considered separate property, even if distributions occur during the marriage.

 However, this rule isn’t foolproof.
 A non-beneficiary spouse could still attempt to claim some of those assets during divorce proceedings.
-If the court agrees with their argument that they’re entitled to part of the beneficiary spouse’s inheritance, they could walk away with some of the assets from the trust.
+If the court agrees with their argument that they’re entitled to part of the beneficiary spouse’s inheritance, they could receive some of the assets from the trust.

-A non-beneficiary spouse could also have legal grounds to inherit trust assets if the beneficiary spouse does one of two things:
+A non-beneficiary spouse could also have legal grounds to claim trust assets if the beneficiary spouse does one of two things:

 The legalities can get technical, depending on how trust and divorce laws apply in the state where the spouses live.
 An estate planning attorney and a divorce attorney may be necessary to sort those issues out.